rakeen/HRMS/readme.md

 ### ToDo:

+- add the responsive styles
+- un-hide BT
+- add user avatars
+- add the logo
+- do something so that the DB tables get created automatically after visiting the first page
+- upload file,store file(pro pic,cv etc)
+- implement the recruite section(call for interview)
 - link to profile of other user
 - login with email and delete email from CurrentUser table
 - uncomment css font and cdnjs files on dashboard and style.css